-Pupils can expect their workload during the second six months to be varied and challenging.
+Pupils can expect their workload during their second six months to be varied and challenging.

 Level of Award

-An award of 25,000 is made during the first six months of a pupillage, No5 guarantees billings of at least 25,000 during the second six months and funds all compulsory training courses during pupillage.
-In addition, loans are available if required and bursaries or advances for the BPTC year will also be considered at Chambers’ discretion
+An award of £27,500 is made during the first six months of pupillage.
+Chambers guarantees billings of at least £27,500 during the second six months and funds all compulsory training courses during pupillage.

-Applications should only be made for this round of applications if you wish to primarily practice in either Commercial and Chancery, Crime, Family or Personal Injury and Clinical Negligence.
+Applications should only be made for this round of recruitment if you wish to practice primarily in the groups set out above.
 Written applications will be assessed in accordance with the following criteria:-

-1. Intellectual ability.
-The general academic requirement for pupils is AAB at A-Level (excluding General Studies) or equivalent at International Baccalaureate Level, together with 2:1 at degree level.
-Chambers will consider appropriate alternative qualifications and/or applications from those with mitigating circumstances.
+- Intellectual ability (the general academic requirement for pupils is AAB at A-Level (excluding General Studies), or equivalent, together with a 2:1 at degree level.
+Chambers will consider appropriate alternative qualifications and/or applications from those with mitigating circumstances;

-2. Experience of law in practice (taking account of age and background).
+- Experience of law in practice (taking account of age and background);

-5. Public speaking experience (e.g. debating, mooting etc.).
+- Public speaking experience (e.g. debating, mooting, etc.); and

-6. Presentation of a written application (organised and persuasive thought and good grammar and spelling), together with a demonstrated ability to answer the questions asked.
+- Presentation of written application (organised and persuasive thought and good grammar and spelling), together with a demonstrated ability to answer the questions asked.

 Chambers accepts applications from those who have not yet undertaken the BPTC.